dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 ## To define in the Selection API spec

-Now that we have defined **Composed Live Range**, we need to update the language in the Selection API specification for everywhere we are referencing the associated range.
+To be able to use this newly defined **Composed Live Range**, we will need to update the language in the Selection API specification for everywhere we are referencing the associated range.

 **Change**